beckitrue/home-remote-server/README.md

 ### Network Diagram for Cloudflare Tunnels

-The diagram shows the connectivity between the system compoents, both internal and external, physical and virtual.
+The diagram shows the connectivity between the system components, both internal and external, physical and virtual.

 When the cloudflared container is created, it creates a bridge network named `cloudflared`.
 The nginx and pihole containters are added to cloudflared network so they can be available over the Cloudflare tunnel created by the cloudflared container.